At a Glance

 Back at the road itself, Paradise Bungalows is on the mountain side after the Kai Bae Hut Resort’s turning, with Seabreeze Bungalows alongside, together with its live music bar and Bai Bou massage centre.
 Papa’s Deli, the long standing bakery, sits across the way.

-After KB Resort‘s entrance and the access lane to Kai Bae Beach Resort, Kai Bae Beach Grand Ville Hotel, Mam Kai Bae Beach Resort and Sea Escape, the main road then heads out across the mountain for Lonely Beach.
-It passes yet more partially occcupied shop units on the inland side including Sawasdee Travel, with their dozens of motorbikes for rent.
+After KB Resort‘s entrance and the access lane to Kai Bae Beach Resort, Kai Bae Beach Grand Ville Hotel, Mam Kai Bae Beach Resort and Sea Escape, the main road is joined by the bypass at the bottom of the steep slope, which leads up to the main entrance to Sylvan (Seaview) Resort and Porn’s Bungalows.

-After its back tour of the area, that bypass too finally emerges to join the steep slope, which leads up to the main entrance to Sylvan (Seaview) Resort and Porn’s Bungalows.
 Shortly afterwards, you can turn in to the magnificent Kai Bae Beach viewpoint, with its picture postcard vista out over the offshore islands and way down the coast.
-There is also a good coffee shop here, View Cafe, with tables and chairs ideally positioned to take in that view.
+There is also a good coffee shop here, View Cafe, with tables and chairs ideally positioned to take in that vista.

 Return to Koh Chang Beaches